We are open.

 There are several ways for you to park on our campus.
 All options are free for patients and their visitors.

 Use the free valet parking service.
-Our valet parking is the most convenient and easiest option for you to choose.
+Our valet parking is the most convenient and easiest option.
 You can use the valet stations at the Anschutz Inpatient Pavilion entrance, Anschutz Outpatient Pavilion entrance and Eye Center entrance.

 Self-park in one of our free lots.
 If you wish to park yourself, you may park in one of the designated patient/visitor lots in the front of the hospital.
-All patient/visitor lots are free.
+All patient/visitor parking lots are free.
 The parking garage across from the Anschutz Outpatient Pavilion is also free (but note that the basement is Valet parking only).

-UCHealth uses a free courtesy cart shuttle service to pick you up at your vehicle and transport you to the hospital.
+UCHealth provides a free courtesy cart shuttle service to pick you up at your vehicle and transport you to the hospital.
 If you would like to use this service, please let any parking employee know.

 Use RTD.
 The RTD R-Line runs to the Fitzsimmons Rail Station.
 From there, you can take a free courtesy shuttle to Anschutz Medical Campus.
 This shuttle also picks up from the parking lots south of the Anschutz Inpatient Pavilion along East 16th Avenue.
 The service runs every 15 minutes from 7 a.m. to 4:30 p.m.
 Monday through Friday.
-For more information, visit http://ucdenver.edu/railshuttle or download the free Campus Shuttle app on your smartphone.
+Learn more here or download the free Campus Shuttle app on your smartphone.

 Need a handicapped spot?